craigmulligan/website/content/cv.md

 I've lived and worked in South Africa, the UK and now the US.
 I'm currently working for [Fullsend](https://fullsend.io) and based in NYC.

+I like to think I'm pretty good, but [don't just take my word for it.](/praise)

 My work experiences are listed below, but I'm also always tinkering on [my own experiments](/now).

 # Experience